google/fchan-go/writeup/writeup.md

 approach in that literature to making scalable concurrent data-structures.

-Informally, we say a data-structure is non-blocking if no thread can perform an operation that will never require it to block any other threads for an unbounded amount of time.
+Informally, we say a data-structure is non-blocking if no thread can perform an operation that will require it to block any other threads for an unbounded amount of time.
 As a result, no queue that requires a thread to take a lock can be non-blocking: one thread can acquire a lock and then be de-scheduled for an arbitrary amount of time and thereby block all other threads contending for the